syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 {% endtabs %}

 ### Programmatic view navigation
-You can programmatically navigate to any view in the hijri date picker widget by using the [view]() property of `HijriDatePickerController`.
+You can programmatically navigate to any view in the Hijri date picker widget by using the [view]() property of `HijriDatePickerController.

 {% tabs %}
 {% highlight Dart %}